Shibden Hall & Estate

 - Please ring the bell on the right as you enter the courtyard for level access to the Hall- a member of staff will come and meet you and show you the way in.

-- The historic barn is accessible to a degree, but please be aware there are uneven cobbles on the floor.
+- The historic barn and Folk Museum are accessible to a degree, but please be aware there are uneven cobbles on the floor.

-- An accessible toilet it to the right of the disabled parking area.
+- An accessible toilet is located to the right of the disabled parking area.

 - For access advice or assistance, please contact Shibden Hall prior to your visit; our staff will be happy to help you.
 Tel: 01422 352246